What Are Dabs Drugs?

 Dabs drugs are usually made from stems, leftover shakes, and other leftover materials from the cannabis plant.
 A concentrate is extracted from the marijuana dry herb.
 Butane hash oil (BHO) is the primary extract used in dab weed.
 The creation of this concentrated form of marijuana involves the use of butane, which is a very flammable chemical.
 If you’re wondering if it is the same gas found in butane gas cylinders usually used on camping trips, then you’re right.
 This process can cause explosions and thus is dangerous.

-During the extraction process, the butane is used to extract the terpenes, cannabinoids, and other essential elements.
+During the extraction process, butane is used to extract the terpenes, cannabinoids, and other essential elements.
 The butane is then removed through evaporation, which leaves a resinous, sticky oil that is usually amber in color.
-There are, however, different types of extracts depending on the method of extraction and the process used.
+However, there are different types of extracts depending on the extraction method and the process used.

 The most common dabs drugs varieties are the following:

 Honey Oil – This has a thick liquid consistency with a dark golden or amber color.
 It is also known as honeycomb, oil, and 710.